Maestra K9 Services

 Stacy has a B.A. in English and Spanish Literature, an M.Ed in Curriculum and Instruction: World Languages, and is “ABD” for a Ph.D in Educational Psychology.
-Her 16 years of teaching experience range from classes for 3 year-olds to graduate school students.
-She currently holds a Spanish K-12 Post-Graduate teaching license with the Virginia Department of Education and is the lead teacher in a local elementary and middle school Spanish program that she started in 2008.
+Her 23 years of teaching experience range from classes for 3 year-olds to graduate school students.
+She currently holds an ELS and Spanish K-12 Post-Graduate teaching license with the Virginia Department of Education.

 While she no longer considers herself a "horse girl," Stacy spent almost 30 years handling, riding, and training horses as well as managing horse farms, racing barns, and an equine veterinary clinic.
 Stacy showed her beloved mare, Sadie, whom she owned for 12 years on the National circuit.
 She left the horse world soon after Sadie's passing.

 Stacy has had a love for and a fascination with dogs all her life.
 She has fostered/owned many and handled countless dogs.
 Stacy has worked with multiple trainers in various different disciplines including basic to advanced obedience, Tracking, Nosework, Protection, Agility, Rally-o, Wag it!, therapy work,Canicross, and sheep herding.
 She has finished multiple dogs with their CGC and various other therapy dog titles.
 Stacy has been an active volunteer, handler, evaluator, trainer, foster parent, and behavioral consultant/specialist for numerous local shelters and rescues.